connexcs/cx-tools/README.md

 The tool provides clear error messages for common issues:

 - `Invalid username or password`: Check your ConnexCS login credentials
+- `Refresh token expired or invalid`: Run `cx configure` again to obtain a new token
+- `Failed to get access token`: Check your refresh token or reconfigure
 - `API endpoint not found`: Verify the ConnexCS API is accessible
 - `Server error`: Try again later or contact ConnexCS support
 - `Network error`: Check your internet connection